CharlesDias/udemy-embedded-linux-using-yocto/Part1.md

 4. Run the `sync` command and umount the SD card.
 Connect the SD card to BBB.

-## 6 - Add support to meta-ti-bsp support and build image to beaglebone machine
+## 6 - Add support meta layers to TI BeagleBone

 ### 6.1 - Add meta layers and build image